tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 ---

 First of all, a little preface.
 A couple of weeks ago I got to know about Frontend Developer School run by [HeadHunter](http://hh.ru/locale.do?language=EN).
-The entering assigment was to make a simple calendar.
+The entering assignment was to make a simple calendar.
 This issue seemed to be quite interesting for me and I decided to solve it using new [bem-core](https://github.com/bem/bem-core/) library.

 This article is divided into several parts: